Granthaalayah

 Not significant Difference

-H0-2 There is no significant difference between the pre-test and post-test achievement scores of class IX science Female students after being taught through visual organizers.
+H0-2: There is no significant difference between the pre-test and post-test achievement scores of female Class IX science students after being taught using visual organizers.

 GROUP